$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

-which could be naively achieved with natural Yukawas and $M_{55}^{Q}$, $M_{66}^{Q}$ being of the same order, as allowed by the hierarchy of vector-like mass terms in Eq.~\eqref{eq:hierarchy_scalesVL-1}.
-The Yukawas and VL mass terms can also be chosen differently, as far as Eq.~\eqref{eq:GIM-like_2} is preserved.
-More fundamentally, Eq.~\eqref{eq:GIM-like_2} suggests that the sixth and fifth family, and also the first and second families, might transform as doublets under a global $U(2)_{Q}$ symmetry, enforcing the parametric relations of Eq.~\eqref{eq:GIM-like_2}.
-However, due to the fact that this symmetry involves directly the first family, it should be discussed along with the mechanism that leads to the origin of first family masses.
-Both things together require further model building, beyond the phenomenological scope of this manuscript, and hence we leave it for future work.
-Moreover, provided that Eq.~\eqref{eq:GIM-like_condition-1} is enforced, the first family has negligible impact over the phenomenology discussed here, so the results obtained will remain unaltered.
+which could be naively achieved with natural couplings and $M_{5}^{Q}$, $M_{6}^{Q}$ being of the same order, as allowed by the messenger dominance in Eq.~(\ref{eq:hierarchy_scalesVL-1}).
+The couplings and vector-like mass terms can also be chosen differently, as far as Eq.~(\ref{eq:GIM-like_2}) is preserved.
+At the moment, the GIM-like mechanism is accidental.
+However, Eq.~(\ref{eq:GIM-like_2}) suggests that the sixth and fifth family, and also the first and second families, might transform as doublets under a global $SU(2)$ symmetry, enforcing the parametric relations of Eq.~(\ref{eq:GIM-like_2}).